 Three overseas charities, all with a direct connection to St Barnabas, have been selected to receive on-going support from the Handyman Sale and Christmas Fair:

-Education for Life is working in Mombasa, Kenya, shining the light of Jesus by providing employment for local people; feeding and educating children; providing homes for orphaned and abandoned children and families in need of a helping hand and reaching out to the community through the local church. www.educationforlife.net
+Education for Life was founded by Glyn and Jane Davies in 2000 and is located in Mombasa, Kenya, shining the light of Jesus by providing employment for local people; feeding and educating children; providing homes for orphaned and abandoned children and families in need of a helping hand and reaching out to the community through the local church. www.educationforlife.net